-Avionics technicians turn to their maintenance manuals at all times to conduct repair procedures, examine aircraft parts for possible defects, test gauges, and aircraft parts, keep records, and inspect the completed work.
+Avionics technicians turn to their maintenance manuals at all times to conduct repair procedures, examine aircraft parts for possible defects, test gauges and aircraft parts, keep records, and inspect the completed work.

 These professionals are responsible for understanding the aviation field and navigating these transformations across everything from the manufacturing of an aircraft to controlling air traffic.
-With a critical responsibility as this, you need impeccable management and technical skills to be able to work correctly.
+With a critical responsibility like this, you need impeccable management and technical skills to be able to work correctly.

-While jet airplanes have long been proven to be always safe, air travel has become safer every year as more and more aviation safety professionals play their critical role in increasing aviation safety.
+While jet airplanes have long been proven to be always safe, air travel has become safer every year as more and more aviation safety professionals play a critical role in increasing aviation safety.

-This isone of the most popular aviation fields to date.
+This is one of the most popular aviation fields to date.
 When you become a cabin crew, you get to fly all around the world!
 And the best part?
 This is all part of your job.

-Apart from these responsibilities, they are also given several duties and roles like participating in pre-flight briefings with pilots, demonstrating proper use of emergency and safety equipment, conducting pre-flight checkups of emergency equipment, attend to the needs of the passengers, and a lot more.
+Apart from these responsibilities, they are also given several duties and roles, like participating in pre-flight briefings with pilots, demonstrating proper use of emergency and safety equipment, conducting pre-flight checkups of emergency equipment, attending to the needs of the passengers, and a lot more.